krawaller/accapp/presentation/source/chapters/45 - the world/sections/02 - exercise linters.md

 ```
 {
   "rules": {
-    "max-empty-lines": 4 /* example rule config */
+    "max-empty-lines": 4
   }
 }
 ```

+The `max-empty-lines` rule is just an example.
 You can find a [full list of rules](https://stylelint.io/user-guide/rules/) on the Stylelint homepage.
 Glance through it and **add the rules you like**!

 ~~~